Copyright © Media Law International 2018. All Rights Reserved.

 Bird & Bird’s strength in media is rarely disputed.
 The practice handles high profile defamation cases involving public figures, assists international entertainment networks with acquisitions of multiple television channels and represents public broadcasters in injunction proceedings.
 Olaf Trojan co-manages the media division and handles a range of cases involving his core areas of specialisation - misleading advertising and freedom of expression.

-Hans Bousie and Christiaan Alberdingk lead the media division at .
-The team is well regarded for handling complex litigation - local and international.
-In a landmark case the firm represented Pearson in a case on the copyrightability of aspects of psychological tests before the court of appeal in Amsterdam.
-Lawyers primarily focus on technology, publishing, music and film sectors - and have notable experience in all fields.
+Hans Bousie and Christiaan Alberdingk Thijm lead the media division at .
+The team is well known for handling complex litigation - local and international.
+The lawyers of bureau Brandeis have thorough knowledge of media & entertainment law.
+Hans Bousie is often consulted in complex cases for his outstanding knowledge of the music industry.
+Christiaan Alberdingk Thijm is both a trusted advisor of major media clients as well as an experienced litigator.
+The lawyers of bureau Brandeis primarily focus on technology, publishing, music and film - and have notable experience in all fields.

 Tobias Cohen Jehoram, has extensive litigation experience nationally and globally.
 In highlighted work the lawyers assisted Royal Dutch Football Association (KNVB) with a broad range of sports law matters including image rights, television rights and transfer issues.